symfony/symfony-docs/book/doctrine.rst

     easy, and explained in the ":doc:`/cookbook/doctrine/dbal`" cookbook entry.

     You can also persist data to `MongoDB`_ using Doctrine ODM library.
-For more information, read the ":doc:`/bundles/DoctrineMongoDBBundle/index`"
+For more information, read the "DoctrineMongoDBBundle"
     documentation.

 A Simple Example: A Product